wistia/nsq-ruby/README.md

 producing messages faster than we're able to send them to nsqd or nsqd is offline for an extended period and you accumulate 10,000 messages in the queue, calls to `#write` will block until there's room in the queue.

-**Note:** We don't wait for nsqd to acknowledge our writes.
-As a result, if the connection to nsqd fails, you can lose messages.
-This is acceptable for our use cases, mostly because we are sending messages to a local nsqd instance and failure is very rare.

 ### `#write_to_topic`